 Remember that Costa Rica’s Pacific Coast experiences a relatively high amount of rainfall during the rainy season, so even during the dry season, you may experience some showers.

-Ready to Explore Playa del Coco, Costa Rica?
+Is Playa del Coco, Costa Rica, Worth Visiting?

 Playa del Coco is a great place to visit if you’re looking for an exciting and bustling beach town and former fishing village.
 There are plenty of activities and experiences to enjoy in this town, so it’s definitely worth checking out if you’re planning a trip to Costa Rica.